-Provisions from the Arms Legislation Act 2020 that amend the Arms Act 1983 and take effect from 24 December 2020, introduce new requirements and obligations for Police, firearm licence holders, and health practitioners.
+Amendments to the Arms Act 1983 which came into effect 24 December 2020, introduce new requirements and obligations for Police, firearm licence holders, and health practitioners.
 These requirements and obligations are about safety.
 The safety of the firearms licence holder and those around them.
 The objective of this collective, early intervention approach is to help enable Police to prevent any potential harm caused by the possession and use of firearms in the community.

 The changes require: